 "If you can't explain it simply, then you don't understand it well enough" - Albert Einstein

 I am a PhD candidate in Electrical and Computer Engineering at Carnegie Mellon University.
 I am advised by Prof. Pulkit Grover.
+I also collaborate closely with Prof. Viveck Cadambe and Prof. Tze Meng Low.
 Prior to joining CMU, I graduated from IIT Kharagpur with a B.Tech. in Electronics and Electrical Communication.
 My undergraduate thesis was advised by Prof. Arijit De.
 During my undergraduate studies, I received the Best Undergraduate Thesis Award and the HONDA Young Engineer and Scientist Award.

-I have also been a summer research intern at the IBM TJ Watson Research Center, where I was mentored by Gauri Joshi, Parijat Dube, Priya Nagpurkar and Soumyadip Ghosh.
+I have also been a summer research intern at the IBM TJ Watson Research Center, where I was mentored by Prof. Gauri Joshi (now at CMU), Parijat Dube, Priya Nagpurkar and Soumyadip Ghosh.

 - Performance Modeling